 Zhang & Schilling (2017) Fungal Genetics & Biology.
 Last year in Jiwei's lead author paper (Zhang et al. (2016) PNAS) we showed that brown rot fungi differentially express oxidative and hydrolytic genes to separate those incompatible steps of wood decay.
 Here, we show how - by cuing oxidative repression and cellulase induction on the same sugar (cellobiose) as it is released from wood.
 Clever!

-Presley et al. (online first) Applied & Environmental Microbiology.
-Gerry Presley (Schilling Lab) has his second paper of 2017, a story about fungal secretome investment tradeoffs, using the ever-quirky Serpula lacrymans to show how being 'chincy' with proteins matches the lifestyle of a lumber pest.
+Presley et al. (2017) Applied & Environmental Microbiology.
+Gerry Presley shares a story about fungal secretome investment tradeoffs, using the ever-quirky Serpula lacrymans to show how being 'chincy' with proteins matches the lifestyle of a lumber pest.

 About the Lab

 Since 2006, our research has been basic and applied mycology.
 We focus most of our efforts on fungi that decompose non-edible plant tissues like wood, with specific attention to the basics of how they metabolically transform carbon.
 Understanding that underlying biology is very important when prospecting new metabolites and pathways for biomass conversion and medicine.
 It also provides biological insight into terrestrial carbon dynamics.
 Carbon cycling shapes our climate.
 The more we know about plant decomposition, the better we will be at predicting how our climate will change – plants are the largest pool of biotic carbon on Earth.